-- 1D1.
-Numerical Categories: Riders are assigned to one of the following categories with smaller numbers representing increasing rider proficiency and ability: - (a) Road, Track, and Cyclo-cross: 5, 4, 3, 2 and 1 for men; and 5, 4, 3, 2, and 1 for women. - (b) Mountain Bike: 3, 2, 1 and Pro.
+- (a) Beginning riders are assigned a Novice category. - (b) Experienced riders are assigned to one of the following categories with smaller numbers representing increasing rider proficiency and ability: - (i) Road, Track, and Cyclocross: 4, 3, 2 and 1 for men and women. - (ii) Mountain Bike: 2.
+1. Pro